"

 A customer-centric company is more than a company that offers good customer service.
 Anytime a customer-centric business makes a decision, it deeply considers the effect the outcome will have on its customers.
 An organization that forgets about customers is destined to fail.
 They will build the wrong products, invest in the wrong resources, and lose goodwill with customers.[4]

 Markets have moved from product centricity to customer centricity.
-Companies used to focus on design, manufacturing and logistics and in the past when products and services could achieve a clear product/service difference, sustainable and beneficial, a product-centric approach made sense.
-Today, we have informed consumers, competitive markets, and few tangible product/service benefits—a combination that has resulted in the focus shifting to customers.[5]
+Companies used to focus on design, manufacturing, and logistics, and in the past, when products and services could achieve a clear product/service difference, sustainable and beneficial, a product-centric approach made sense.
+Today, we have informed consumers, competitive markets, and a few tangible product/service benefits—a combination that has resulted in the focus shifting to customers.[5]
+Refer to Table 1.1 for a comparison between product-centric and cutomer-centric strategies.

 Why do so many companies struggle to get customer centricity right?
 The volume, velocity, and variety of customer data that now exists overwhelm many organizations.
 Some companies do not have the systems and technology to segment and profile customers.
 Others lack the processes and operational capabilities to target them with personalized communications and experiences.[6]

-• Nike’s app offers recommendations through chat and connects customers to in-store workshops and events.
-Nike is also opening more Nike Live stores with a shoe bar and consultations.
+• Nike’s app provides personalized recommendations through chat and connects customers to in-store workshops and events.
+Nike Live stores offer unique, interactive experiences, including a shoe bar and personalized consultations.

 If a company is committed to making customer centricity a corporate priority for the organization, the absolute first step is to fully understand the customer’s needs and expectations.
 While much of this happens through the customer-facing employees, they will require the support of the rest of the organization to succeed.
 As such, everyone, regardless of department or role, should actively contribute information, background, tools, resources, and training to achieve a unified understanding of the customer.
 Once this happens, the organization will be well on its way to becoming customer-centric.[8]